whackengine/whack/Notebook/ideas.md

 2D display list implemented using PIXI.js.
 Implement whack.gfx.\* as an optional package in the Whack registry.

-- StencilStage (the graphical container)
+- PencilStage (the main container as an UIComponent)
 - DisplayObject (contains zero or more child display objects)
   - Bitmap
   - Shape